meilisearch/meilisearch-rails/README.md

 <%== pagy_nav(@pagy) %>
 ```

-:warning: There is no need to set `pagination_backend` in the configuration block `MeiliSearch::Rails.configuration` for `pagy`.
+:warning: There is no need to set `pagination_backend` in the configuration block `Meilisearch::Rails.configuration` for `pagy`.

 Check [`ddnexus/pagy`](https://ddnexus.github.io/pagy/extras/meilisearch) for more information.